giddyinc/external-data-importer/src/ups/README.md

 The code will run as an airflow job - details here
 ### TODO
-* Encryption on files
+* Encryption on files - not going to happen
-* Table Structure
-* Data Transformation

 ### Setting up environment
 * Install dependencies using `pip requirements.txt`